-We have been flooded with emails, tweets, and posts from people across the globe interested in taking part.
+We have received a lot of comments and inquiries about the contest from people across the globe interested in taking part.
 Among the comments are a number of questions about how to stand out in a crowd of highly talented individuals.
 We thought it was such a good question, it deserved more than a tweet or two.

 Without further ado, here are our 5 tips to stand out from the crowd with your video application: